mantidproject/conda-recipes/jenkins/master_create_conda_linux_pkgs.md

 ## master_create_conda_linux_pkg
 Run conda build by using docker.
 This is done only at ornl-manos.
-The conda package will be built as an artifact.
+The packages will be uploaded to anaconda.
-This only creates one package just for system tests.

 ### Configuration